-The Model DF868 flowmeter cannot provide accurate flow rate measurements until the instrument has been properly installed and the basic system and pipe parameters have been programmed into the meter.
+The 2-Channel Model DF868 flowmeter cannot provide accurate flow rate measurements for either channel until the instrument has been properly installed, the channel has been activated, and the basic system and pipe parameters have been programmed into the meter.
 See the Startup Guide for detailed instructions on performing these tasks.
-After completing the installation and initial setup, use this chapter to program the Model DF868's advanced features.
+After completing the installation, proceed with this chapter to program the Model DF868's advanced features.

-Twelve submenus within the User Program provide access to the various programmable features of the Model DF868.
-Step-by-step programming instructions are presented in this chapter.
+Four submenus within the User Program provide access to the various programmable features of the Model DF868.
+Step-by-step programming instructions for each submenu are presented in this chapter.
 Refer to the appropriate section for a discussion of the following User Program submenus: